 When I set out to create this website I constructed a few requirements.
 Roughly in order of importance these are:

 As you may have expected, security was my primary concern.
 Because this website does not need programmed functionality (e.g. a login page) I decided to use plain HTML and CSS.
-That way I avoid the security issues that may occur on a web server that execute code such as PHP.
+That way I avoid the security issues that may occur on a web server that executes code.

-I decided to use common typefaces for this page, though I had some nice typefaces that would have looked better, you need to download that typeface from the internet while the page loads.
-However such downloaded typefaces may contain malicious payloads and therefore this behaviour is often blocked or restricted.
+I decided to use common typefaces for this page, though I had some nice typefaces that would have looked better, such typefaces might be blocked as they are a vector for malicious payloads.
 I decided to stick to basic FreeSans and Arial to avoid such issues.

 Ease of access